The Technology Behind Netrinos

 When a device is removed from the account, its public key is revoked and removed from all other devices.
 This removes the WireGuard tunnel and updates the access control list.
 The local firewall rules are updated automatically to enforce the new policy.

 Routes are configured on each device individually.
 Different gateway nodes can provide access to different networks, and each device configures which gateway to use for which destination networks.
-Traffic is source NAT'd using nftables masquerade (Linux), pf NAT (macOS), or Windows NAT, appearing to originate from the gateway device's location.
+Traffic is source NAT'd using nftables masquerade (Linux), pf NAT (macOS), or WFP (Windows), appearing to originate from the gateway device's location.

 Platform Support